Sídlisko Ťahanovce: Renaissance tower

 Almost all buildings in the estate are communist-era prefabs and so there are few architecturally notable construction.
 The only exception is a renaissance style tower from mid 17th century, originally constructed to mark an important trade route crossroad.
 The tower fell into disrepair in the 20th century but was renovated in 2002 to mark the occasion of visit of the president of Poland Aleksander Kwaśniewski to Košice.
 The tower is of historical importance to Poland as Polish volunteers who died in the area while covering retreat of Hungarian forces in the Hungarian Revolution of 1848 were buried there.
 The tower is prominently displayed on the coat of arms of the estate.

 Demeter

 An informal settlement, with a varying population of between 80 and 500 Romani people called Demeter grew around three small apartment buildings built in the late 1980s to house the Romani people.
 The informal housing was demolished in 2011 with the residents forcefully moved to other locations, while the original apartment buildings were retained to serve as social housing.

 Transportation

 The estate is connected to the other parts of the city only by road.
 In mid 2010s, there was a plan to connect the estate with a tram line, which would also connect the estate to the train station located in the Ťahanovce village, but the project was indefinitely delayed.

-Demographics

-As of 2023, Sídlisko Ťahanovce has about 20,000 inhabitants.
-This number represents a decline from the peak of 23,700 inhabitants 2006, caused by emigration.
-Historically, the population of the housing estate was very young because the newly constructed apartments were assigned predominantly to young families.
-As of 2004, children under 14 represented nearly a fourth of the estate inhabitants, while only 1.7% of residents were senior citizens above 65 years of age.
-In 2023, the share of children declined to under 13% and the share of senior citizens grew to 10%.

-According to the 2021 census, the average of the residents of the estate age is 39 years.
-About 30% of inhabitants have a collage degree.
-In terms of religion 52% belongs to the Catholic Church (45% Roman is Catholic, the rest Greek Catholic), about 5% belongs to Protestant denominations and 2% are Orthodox Christian.
-About 30% of residents do not belong to any religious denomination.
-88% of residents are Slovaks.
+Population